If we all worked on the assumption that what is accepted as true is really true, there would be little hope of advance.”

 For those that give their lives so that we may live in freedom and happiness, only our dedication to their accomplishment can we ensure our future will survive

-Jerry Waldrop 10 months ago from West Melbourne, FL
+Jerry Waldrop about 1 year ago from West Melbourne, FL

 I like the billboard that says the right idea will fly and the commercial that is called classroom I think this website is cool.I will join more often.